malawson/rabbitmq-ecs-autoclustering/README.md

 ----------
 Below are some main steps for building and deploying these auto clustering rabbitmq containers in ECS; adjust as you see fit.

-- Build and push the container to the registry (ECR).
+- Build & push the container to the registry (ECR).

 ```
     aws ecr get-login --region us-east-1